dwave-examples/template-dash/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to dwave-examples!
+Thank you for your interest in contributing to [dwave-examples](https://github.com/dwave-examples)!
 Before getting started, we encourage you to take a look at this document of guidelines.

 ## What We're Looking For

-While we have a preference for application oriented examples, we welcome all examples that demonstrate use of Ocean&#8482; SDK tools.
+While we have a preference for application-oriented examples, we welcome all examples that demonstrate use of Ocean&#8482; SDK tools.

 To see our categorized collection of demos, create a free account on the